Do you know why worn tyres are so dangerous?

 In the UK a new tyre has a tread that’s around 7.6mm deep.
 However, it’s completely legal to drive on tyres with a tread depth of anything above 1.6mm.
 At this point, the car will take around 135 metres to come to a complete stop when driving at a speed of 70mph.

 But if your tyres have a tread that’s 3mm, the stopping distance is just 91 metres.
+That’s in good weather, by the way.
+The figures are worse in winter, and in rain.

 Put another way, if you’re driving at 70mph, your car will come to a stop ELEVEN car lengths sooner if your tyres are in slightly better condition.